Today’s Miles: 15.6

 We take for granted our health, until something in our body falters.
 We take for granted the absence of mosquitoes, until you are swarmed and driven to ultimate frustration.
 We take for granted the sweeping views, until you are in a tunnel of green for hours and hours.
 We take for granted the good company we have, until we are all alone.
 I learned to appreciate all the GOOD on such a deeper level.

-According to the book, this is the Judge Waldo Tree, a Shasta Red Fir.
+According to my book, this is the Judge Waldo Tree, a Shasta Red Fir.
 It marks the spot where Judge John B. Waldo and his party camped in 1888 on their expedition from Willamette Pass to Mount Shasta.